Fandango3/hello-world/README.md

 # hello-world
-I admit it, I'm a newb
+I admit it, I'm a newb.
 I want to learn more though!